Head Lines with Chip Denton

-For the past 24 years, Dr. Denton has published a bi-monthly Parent News article on various topics ranging from writing Trinity’s mission statement to the decision to add a high school to the role of technology in our student’s and families’s lives among many more topics.
-In an effort to reach our community in a variety of ways, this year Dr. Denton has added videos and a podcast to his articles.
+For the past 25 years, Dr. Denton has written Parent News articles on various topics, ranging from the development of Trinity’s mission statement to the decision to add a high school to the role of technology in our students' and families’ lives, among many others.
+In recent years, Dr. Denton added videos and a podcast as well.
+He also shares his monthly Head Lines, a letter to the Trinity community with reflections on Trinity's history and mission.

 Last week I saw our first graders in costumes acting out Aesop’s Fable of “The Fox That Lost His Tail.”
 This week I saw a senior hold forth about his research into the interpretation of Genesis 1-3 in the Christian and Jewish traditions.
 Across the distance between those two experiences do I trace the beautiful long arc of a Trinity education.